-FIGURE 98 Shadows show that light is a wave: the naive expectation (left), neglecting the wave idea, and the actual observation (middle and right) of the shadow of a circular object (photo © Christopher Jones).
+FIGURE 114 Shadows show that light is a wave: the naive expectation (left), neglecting the wave idea, and the actual observation (middle and right) of the shadow of a circular object (photo © Christopher Jones).

-Ref.
-112 Challenge 161 ny imperfections of the cornea and lens.
+of the eye is between one and two minutes of arc, i.e., between 0.3 and 0.6 mrad.
+The limit is partly due to the finite size of the pupil.
+(That is why squinting helps to see more sharply.)
+In practice, the resolution of the eye is often limited by chromatic aberrations and shape imperfections of the cornea and lens.
 (Can you check the numbers and their interpretation by calculation?
-Is it true that the number of cones in the eye is tuned exactly to its resolution?)
+Is it true that the number of rods in the eye is tuned exactly to its resolution?)
 Therefore, for example, there is a maximum distance at which humans can distinguish the two headlights of a car.
 Can you estimate it?

 Resolution limits also make it impossible to see the Great Wall in northern China from the Moon, contrary to what is often claimed.
 In the few parts that are not yet in ruins, the wall is about 6 metres wide, and even if it casts a wide shadow during the morning or the evening, the angle it subtends is way below a second of arc, so that it is completely invisible to the human eye.
-In fact, three different cosmonauts who travelled to the Moon performed careful searches and confirmed that the claim is absurd.
+In fact, three different cosmonauts who travelled Ref.
+129 to the Moon performed careful searches and confirmed that the claim is absurd.
 The story is one of the most tenacious urban legends.
 (Is it possible to see the Wall from the space shuttle?)
 The largest human-made objects are the polders of reclaimed land in the Netherlands; they are visible from outer space.
 So are most large cities as well as the highways in Belgium at night; their bright illumination makes them stand out clearly from the dark side of the Earth.

-Diffraction has the consequence that behind a small disc illuminated along its axis, the centre of the shadow shows, against all expectations, a bright spot, as shown in Figure 98.
-This 'hole' in the shadow was predicted in 1819 by Denis Poisson (1781-1840) in order to show to what absurd consequences the wave theory of light would lead.
-He had just read the mathematical description of diffraction developed by Augustin Fresnel\ on the basis of the wave description of light.
-But shortly afterwards, François Arago (1786-1853) actually observed Poisson's spot, converting Poisson, making Fresnel famous and starting the general acceptance of the wave properties of light.
+Diffraction has the consequence that behind a ball from a ball bearing illuminated along its axis, the centre of the shadow shows, against all expectations, a bright spot, as shown in Figure 114.
+This 'hole' in the shadow was predicted in 1819 by Denis Poisson (b.
+1781 Pithiviers, d.
+1840 Paris) in order to show to what absurd consequences the wave theory of light would lead.
+He had just read the mathematical description of diffraction developed by Augustin Fresnel on the basis of the wave description of light.
+But shortly afterwards, François Arago actually observed Poisson's spot, converting Poisson, making Fresnel famous and accelerating the general acceptance of the wave properties of light.